What is the course about?

 • A very clear understanding of why you are studying this course and what you want to achieve at the end of it.
 We prioritise applications from those who demonstrate an in-depth understanding of how this course will not only impact your academic skills, but your wider priorities.

 How will I be taught, and will there be any work outside the class?

-Classes will consist of a mixture of tutor input, discussion, small group work and student presentations.
-Homework is substantial and compulsory where you will be asked to read in preparation for all sessions and regular written assignments will be set in all subjects, which will all contribute to your final result.
+Our teaching usually focusses around tutor input, discussion, small group work and student presentations.
+Homework is substantial and compulsory, and you will be asked to read in preparation for all sessions.
+Written, graded assignments are set at regular intervals in all subjects, with all pieces of work contributing to your final result and entry to university.

 Are there any other costs?
 Is there anything I need to bring?

 Fees/costs depend on your age and previous education qualifications.
 See the Course Guide available online or speak to the department for more details.

 A substantial amount of course material will be available in photocopied handouts but you will need to buy copies of some course set books.
 The library keeps copies of some set texts but there are not enough for all students.